m4dz/ds-from-scratch-workshop/readme/doc/index.md

 ---

-## Preparation Notes

-- [ ] Showcase font/radius/etc switchs
-- Missing chapters
-  - [ ] brand styleguide > UI > tokens
-  - [ ] figma files
-  - [ ] tokens in figma
-  - [ ] figma-tokens plugin
-  - [ ] settings repo to import tokens in SD
-  - [ ] UX Writing (documentation)
-  - [ ] Inserting Figma links into DS
-  - [ ] Final app (in react) using the DS
-  - [ ] S2D
-- Missing components
-  - [ ] input
-  - [x] shadow token
-  - [x] card
-- [x] Move swatch

----

 ## Chapters

 1. What is a Design System?
+   - from a brand style guide to design systems
-   a) Requirements to get started: Backlight, GitHub integration, Figma
+   - our choices for thihs workshop to get started: Backlight, GitHub integration, Figma

 2. Tokens: using style-dictionary to generate tokens from an external source
+   1. import tokens from Open Props
-   a) using SD to bring tokens to Figma
+   2. using SD to bring tokens to Figma

-3. Components: making core elements with WebComponents
+3. Components: making core elements with Web Components
+   1. create a few basic elements with CSS, JavaScript, and a bit of Web Copmonents
-   a) using story.to.design to generate initial components in Figma
+   2. using story.to.design to generate initial components in Figma

 4. Documentation: creating a layout for consistency
-   a) involving the UX writter in the process
+   - involving the UX writter in the process

 5. Organisms: consuming design system resources and documenting them
+   1. create advanced components using Design System primitives
-   a) import them to Figma with story.to.design
+   2. keep Figma and the code in-sync with story.to.design

 6. Theming: cascading the tokens

 7. Publishing: being ready to distribute

 8. Future of design systems: having a look at the upcoming web features empowering the design system tooling
-   a) using Figma as source of truth with tokens
+   - using Figma as source of truth with tokens
+   - CSS upcoming features

 ## Resources